wp-plugins/iire-social-icons/readme.txt

 == Changelog ==

 = 0.42 Make sure to deactivate and delete all prior versions! =
+* Corrections to the 32px size CSS file for More Info 2, Picasa and Reddit
 * Added conditional testing for the jQuery UI CSS file based on Wordpress prior versions.
 * Fixed a typo in the Pinterest icon title
 * Fixed a bug in the Widget Alignment in the Widget Designer